-Medard Gabel is CEO of BigPictureSmallWorld and BigPicture Consulting.
+Medard Gabel is CEO of BigPictureSmallWorld and BigPicture Consulting, and the executive director of Pacem in Terris.
 He is the author of six previous books on the global energy situation (Energy, Earth and Everyone, Anchor Press/Doubleday), the global food situation (Ho-Ping: Food for Everyone, Anchor Press/Doubleday), the U.S. food system (Empty Breadbasket, Rodale Press), multinational corporations (Global Inc.: An Atlas of the Multinational Corporation, The New Press), strategic planning (Environmental Design Science Primer) and the global predicament and prospects (Nine Billion Billionaires, forthcoming).